HiFaraz/node-playbook/README.md

 # Node.js Playbook

-This is a opinionated guide to developing with Node.js.
+This is a opinionated "get started" guide to developing with Node.js.

 ### Problem / Context
-You will waste time by:
+You waste time by:

 * researching basic aspects of Node.js development, and
-* choosing from amongst infinite tool options that do the same job
+* choosing from amongst several tool options that do the same job

 ### Recommended solution
 Follow this playbook.
-Its goal is to get you started in a world of infinite options, rather than spending days researching basic choices (like I did).
+Its goal is to get you started in a world of near-infinite options, rather than spending days researching basic choices (like I did).

+### Who this is for

+* Beginners who are just starting out with Node.js
+* Veterans who want a quick reference guide to unfamiliar parts of the Node.js ecosystem

 ### What this is not

-* Not all advice is specific to Node.js
+* This does not teach you how to program in JavaScript
 * This is not the only way to develop with Node.js.
 I use other choices when they suit me, and so should you.
-However this guide will generally not present any alternatives
+However this guide recommends only one solution to each problem
-* This does not teach you how to program in JavaScript
 * This does not replace the need to read documentation
+* Not all advice is specific to Node.js

 ## Contents